 The School recognises its responsibility to safeguard and promote the welfare of our pupils to ensure they are provided with a safe environment to learn.
-Filters and blocks are in place to protect pupils when online in School (SOPHOS), and the School uses a cloud-based monitoring software 'Senso' in order to have oversight of pupil usage, this is regularly reviewed by the DSL.
-(Keeping Children Safe in Education, 2022).
+Filters, monitoring systems and appropriate blocking are in place to protect pupils when online in School (SOPHOS), and the School uses a cloud-based monitoring software 'Senso' in order to have oversight of pupil usage, this is regularly reviewed by the DSL.
+(KSCIE, 2023)